fabueida/PouchCell-Inspecter/Readme.md

----

-## Pouch Cell Inspector
+Pouch Cell Inspector

 The Battery Pouch Cells identifier application is a cutting edge tool that uses machine-learning–powered computer vision to detect bulging lithium-ion pouch cells using only an iPhone camera.

-Built with Swift, SwiftUI, Vision, and CoreML, the app delivers a fast, reliable, and fully on-device battery safety inspection tool designed for:
+ This application delivers a fast, reliable, and fully on-device battery safety inspection tool designed for:
 - Technicians
 - Engineers and researchers
 - Lab and industrial environments